 Improved New Device Behavior Detection

-- If Improved New Device Behavior Detection is enabled for your org, sign-in activity from a device using a browser without an HTTP cookie is treated as a new device with limited accuracy.
+- If Improved New Device Behavior Detection is enabled for your org, sign-in activity from a device using a browser without an HTTP cookie is still treated as a new device, but with limited accuracy.

-- Currently, new sign-on notifications do not use the Improved New Device Behavior Detection feature when sending email notifications for new sign-ins.
-Changes to deviceToken or browser cookies may not trigger a new sign-on email notification.
+- Okta doesn't use data from the Improved New Device Behavior Detection feature to determine when to send an email notification for a new sign-in.
+In addition, changes to deviceToken or browser cookies may not trigger a new sign-on email notification.
+See New sign-on notification emails in General Security and Sign-on notifications for end users.

 Trusted applications are responsible for identifying devices as part of new device detection.